mansi75/Stock-Market-Prediction/README.md

 <a id="About"</a>
 ## About
-Stock market prediction works on logistic regression to predict stock price based on the dataset.
-Logiostic regression
+Stock market prediction works on linear regression to predict stock prices as predent in the dataset.
+Linear regression combines a specific set of input values (x) the solution to which is the predicted output for that set of input values (y).
+Linear regression attempts to model the relationship between two variables by fitting a linear equation to observed data.
+One variable is considered to be an explanatory variable, and the other is considered to be a dependent variable.

 <a id="Dataset"></a>